nix-community/vscode-nix-ide/README.md

                 "command": [ "nixpkgs-fmt" ]
             },
             "options": {
-                // By default, this entriy will be read from `import <nixpkgs> { }`.
+                // By default, this entry will be read from `import <nixpkgs> { }`.
-                // You can write arbitary Nix expressions here, to produce valid "options" declaration result.
+                // You can write arbitrary Nix expressions here, to produce valid "options" declaration result.
                 // Tip: for flake-based configuration, utilize `builtins.getFlake` "nixos": {
                     "expr": "(builtins.getFlake \"/absolute/path/to/flake\").nixosConfigurations.<name>.options"